noahp-prog/configure-active-directory/README.md

 ![image](https://github.com/user-attachments/assets/5b5dd756-31d6-4c64-b194-4af2fdcbaad1)

 Next open Windows Firewall Settings.
 (You can type "wf.msc" in run to open it.)
-Inside the Firewall Settings, we're going to enable ICMP. </p>
+Inside the Firewall Settings, we're going to enable ICMPv4. </p>
 Alternatively, for testing purposes you could disable the Firewall.
 However, this isn't recommended to do in real life.

 ![image](https://github.com/user-attachments/assets/d88fa59a-3cb8-4ef4-be4e-16aeff715237)